chumo/Gating_with_adatoms/Readme.md

 Gating_with_adatoms
 ===================

-This is a Python program to visualize the electrostatic potential induced by charged defects on surfaces, as they are placed by the user.
+This is a program to visualize the electrostatic potential induced by charged defects on surfaces, as they are placed by the user.

-The graphical user interface is a Matplotlib figure which is able to handle events like mouse clicks and mouse movements.

-It has been tested in Python 2.7.6 and Python 3.4.2.

-For the moment, the program deals only with the case of adatoms adsorbed on the vacancy sites of the 2x2 reconstruction of the InAs(111)A semiconductor surface.

 For a detailed explanation on the physics behind this, see the articles: